zerothi/pythonsupport-page/docs/menu/windows/fully-manual.rst

 Open up PowerShell again. if you see (base) next to your username, you can proceed.
 Otherwise do the following:

 • Search for Miniconda PowerShell promt on your computer and open it up. (if you cannot find it, try to install Miniconda again)
-• After opening the Miniconda shell, type the following and press enter conda init.
+• After opening the Miniconda shell, type ``conda init`` and press enter.
 • Open up PowerShell again and verify that you now see (base).
 • Finally type ``idle`` in PowerShell and press enter.
 This should open up a new window in which you will able to run python code.

 Now ensure the following:

 • It says Python 3.11.xx in the top left.
-• You get no errors when typing ``import dtumathools, uncertainties`` and press enter.(Nothing should happen)
+• You get no errors when typing ``import dtumathtools, uncertainties`` and press enter.(Nothing should happen)

 If it is not the case for one of the above, try to paste the following line of code in PowerShell and press enter: